 Diaconate Formation Program

 St. Augustine's has provided a formation program for candidates for ordination to the Permanent Diaconate in the Archdiocese of Toronto since 1972.
-The program is under the general direction of the President-Rector of the Seminary.
+The program is under the general direction of the President and Rector of the Seminary.

 The program consists of a propaedeutic or spiritual year and four years of formation.
 Those interested in applying should call the Office of Clergy Personnel Catholic Pastoral Centre, (416) 934-3400 x304.
-That office will explain the application process and what documents are required for it.
+That office will explain the application process, conduct a telephone interview and specify the required supporting documentation.
 The admissions committee will inform applicants in the spring preceding a fall start-up as to whether or not they have been accepted into the propaedeutic year.

 The one-year propaedeutic period is an aspirancy year of prayer, study and discernment.
 Aspirants and their wives pray the Divine Office, engage in spiritual exercises including holy hours, study the Catechism, read Church documents on the diaconate, discuss the diaconate with deacons and their wives, and enter into discussions with each other on questions concerning the diaconate.

 The various facets of the propaedeutic year inform each aspirant’s reflection and discernment of his calling.
 At the end of the propaedeutic period, aspirants confirm their discernment as to whether they want to become candidates.
 The Admissions Committee will on its part discern which of these aspirants will enter the four-year formation program.